blinkdog/debian-control/README.md

 ## API and Examples
 TODO: Explain how someone would use this software

+### Control Parsing
+TODO: Explain how someone would use the control parsing functions

+#### isContinueLine
+TODO: Explain how someone would use the isContinueLine function

+#### isFieldLine
+TODO: Explain how someone would use the isFieldLine function

+#### parse
+TODO: Explain how someone would use the parse function

+#### stringify
+TODO: Explain how someone would use the stringify function

+#### stripSignature
+TODO: Explain how someone would use the stripSignature function

 ### LineStream
 TODO: Explain how someone would use the LineStream class